Common Sense Media Review

 What's the Story?

-In 180 AD Rome, the aging Emperor Marcus Aurelius (Richard Harris) watches as Maximus (Russell Crowe), his most trusted general, fights the barbarians in Germania in a terrible, bloody battle.
+In GLADIATOR, it's 180 AD and the aging Emperor Marcus Aurelius (Richard Harris) watches as Maximus (Russell Crowe), his most trusted general, leads Rome in a fight with the Germanians in a terrible, bloody battle.
 The emperor's son, Commodus (Joaquin Phoenix), wants to succeed his father, but Caesar doesn't think he has what it takes.
 When Aurelius chooses Maximus to lead the people back to democracy, Commodus kills his father before the Senate hears about Maximus, then orders the execution of Maximus and his family.
 Maximus escapes, is captured, is sold into slavery, and becomes a gladiator.
 To confront Commodus, he must win enough fights to be called to Rome.
 Meanwhile, Commodus finds ways to distract the populace while he disables the Senate.
 The only one he trusts is his sister, Lucilla (Connie Nielsen), who pretends to support him to protect her young son.

 Is It Any Good?

-GLADIATOR is a movie of such astounding scope and sweep and such masterful storytelling that it makes its storyline seem classic rather than clichéd.
-Breathtakingly sumptuous visuals credibly recreate the world of Rome in 180 AD, a world of unimaginable reach and power.
-Director Ridley Scott stages the fight scenes brilliantly, each more inventive and gripping than the last.
-The results are something like a deranged computer game, with new peril coming literally from all sides.
-Fellow gladiator Juba (Djimon Hounsou) explains the appeal of the fights when he says that fear and wonder are a powerful combination.
+This is a movie of such astounding scope and sweep, and such masterful storytelling, that it makes its core plot seem classic rather than cliched.
+Impressive visuals in Gladiator imagine Ancient Rome as a world with enormous reach and power.
+Fictionalizing parts of history, director Ridley Scott stages the fight scenes brilliantly, each more inventive and gripping than the last.
+The results are something like an intense computer game, with new perils coming from all sides.
+The movie portrays Rome as a bloodthirsty culture, and Maximus' fellow gladiator Juba (Djimon Hounsou) reflects on ethical contradictions, saying that fear and wonder are a powerful combination.

 Talk to Your Kids About ...

-Families can talk about why some people are drawn to watch other people battle.
+Families can talk about why some people are drawn to watch other people battle, as they do in Gladiator.
 What's the appeal of movies like this?

 Movie Details